-Dr Yanghong (Alice) Hu who was born in China is working as a lecturer at Department of Management Studies, University of Aberdeen Business School.
-She received her PhD degree in Management from Hong Kong Baptist University located in Hong Kong, China.
+Dr Yanghong (Alice) Hu who was born in China is working as the Interim Head of Group for the Strategy, Marketing, and Entrepreneurship Group and as a lecturer at the Department of Management Studies, University of Aberdeen Business School.
+She received her Ph.D. degree in Management from Hong Kong Baptist University located in Hong Kong, China.

 Funding and Grants

 Exploring Professional Service Heterogeneity and Unbalance in the Digital Medical Service and Its Service Performance.
-Funded by National Natural Science Foundation of China, 2022-2025 (Co-investigator, Funding amount: 480,000 RMB/54,000 GBP)
+Funded by National Natural Science Foundation of China, 2022-2025.
+(Co-investigator, Funding Amount: 480,000 RMB/60,000 GBP)

 Mechanisms and Governance Strategies for System Mutual Trust of Platform Firms: A Perspective of Multi-Parties.
 Funded by National Social Science Foundation of China, 2020-2025.
-(Co-investigator, Funding Amount: 200,000 RMB/23,000 GBP)
+(Co-investigator, Funding Amount: 200,000 RMB/25,000 GBP)

 BU5048 Business Strategy